 There are times when we are brought up short, shocked, saddened or surprised.
 This is also a time when Spirituality is incredibly important, in order to give us strength and hope to pull through these difficult times.
 “Our greatest time of growth is in our greatest time of disorientation.”

 Spiritual development may come through the curriculum e.g. through explicit reflection of SELF in PSHE lessons or consideration of OTHERS in our team work during PE.
-Sometimes though, it is through the wider school life where we encourage Spiritual Development; our Book Award actively promotes inclusivity and knowledge of the WORLD around us.
+Sometimes though, it is through the wider school life where we encourage Spiritual Development; the books we provide in our library actively promotes inclusivity and knowledge of the WORLD around us.